jundalisay/superb/content/en/research/george/progress-poverty/chapter-10.md

-+++
+---
+heading: "Chapter 10"
-title=  "The Law of Human Progress" heading=  "Chapter 10" description=  "The prevailing belief is that civilizations progress by development or evolution.
-That is, by the survival of the fittest and hereditary transmission of acquired qualities" image=  "/covers/progress.jpg" author=  "Henry George" linkb=  "/research/george/progress-poverty" linkbtext=  "Progress Poverty" linkf=  "/research/george/progress-poverty/chapter-12" linkftext=  "The Cause of Interest"
+title: "The Law of Human Progress"
+description: "The prevailing belief is that civilizations progress by development or evolution.
+That is, by the survival of the fittest and hereditary transmission of acquired qualities"
-+++
+weight: 24
+image: "/covers/progress.jpg"
+author: Henry George
+---

 ## The Cause of Human Progress